Course Name: Blackstone National Golf Club

 Location: Sutton, Massachusetts

 History: Located between Worcester and Providence, Blackstone National opened in 2000.
 Architect Rees Jones personally chose the property for the design.
+The course has won the following award:

 Conditions: 7/10, The conditioning at Blackstone National is above average for local public courses, with well-manicured bentgrass teeboxes and fairways and some of the thickest rough I’ve ever had the misfortune of playing.
 When I played in mid-May, the greens were still recovering from a tough winter and were slow and bumpy.

 Value: 5/10, Ranging from $43 to walk on a weekday to $80 to ride on a weekend, Blackstone National offers competitive but not tremendous value.
-I will note that you’re allowed to walk on weekdays (unlike weekends), but the course was not built for walking.
+I will note that you’re allowed to walk on weekdays (unlike weekends), but the course is not built for walking.

 Tee Par Yardage Rating Slope